kunigami/kunigami.github.io/blog/_posts/2023-06-08-futures-in-cpp.md

 });
 {% endhighlight %}

 In summary, the major difference between C++ and JavaScript promises is that C++ splits promises into `std::promise` (write side) and `std::future` (read side).
-In JavaScript promise is the read side, while the write side happens implicit during creation.
+In JavaScript promise is the read side, while the write side happens via the callback `resolve()` provided during the construction of the promise.

 A hypothetical API to make them more similar could be: